nodemcu/nodemcu-firmware/docs/modules/ble.md

 The calling conventions for these functions are as follows:

-- `read` This is invoked with the charactersitic table as its only argument.
+- `read` This is invoked with the characteristic table as its only argument.
 - `write` This is invoked with two arguments, the characteristic table and the data to be written (after conversion by `type`)

+### Type conversions

+If the `type` value converts a single item, then that will be the value that is placed into the `value` element.
+If it converts multiple elements, then the elements will be placed into an array that that will be plaed into the `value` element.